Winderbueno/AngularApp/README.md

 This app manages :
 - A user account
+- For a user account,
-- A active digital shopping list
+  - An active digital shopping list that can be modified
+  - FUTUR : A view to manage Shopping List Models

 ## Technical Solution